-Before joining Stonewall CDC, Paul was the Founding Director of Cultural Strategies Initiative Inc. (CSI).
-Funded with a major grant from the Rockefeller Cultural Innovation Fund, the mission of this 4-year project was to strengthen art’s central role in civic life, in order to enhance the cultural, community, and environmental sustainability.
+Before joining Stonewall CDC, Paul was the Founding Director of Cultural Strategies Initiative Inc. (CSI), established with a major grant from the Rockefeller Cultural Innovation Fund.
+The mission of this project was to strengthen art’s central role in civic life, in order to enhance cultural, community, and environmental sustainability.
+Originally envisioned as a two-year project, it operated for four years, with one of its projects, Musicians United to Protect Bristol Bay, lasting six years, and playing a role in helping to defeat the creation of the Pebble Mine in Alaska.

-Before that, as Director of Communications & Cultural Policy for NYC Councilmember Alan Gerson (2002-2010), Paul crafted strategies to help preserve and revitalize the arts in Lower Manhattan in the wake of the 9/11 attacks.
+Before that, as Director of Communications & Cultural Policy for NYC Councilmember Alan Gerson (2002-2010), Paul organized the hard-hit cultural community in District 1 and engaged them in crafting strategies to help preserve and revitalize the arts in Lower Manhattan in the wake of the 9/11 attacks.
+The community-generated plan, Campuses & Corridors, served as the blueprint for a partnership between the Mayor, the Council Speaker and the Councilmember that was very successful in providing targeted capital and programmatic investments to restore the sector.

 Sayief Leshaw, a native new Yorker raised in The Bronx, serves as the Program Director for Stonewall Community Development Corporation.
 He joined the organization in 2015 as an intern, motivated by realizing that the LGBTQ+ older adults that trail blazed for his right to be out were forced to go back into the closet to safely access senior programs service.
 He continues this work driven by a desire to build a truly inclusive and supportive community.

 On behalf of Stonewall CDC he serves on the Bronx Borough President’s LGBTQ+ Policy Task Force, the South Bronx Impact Coalition and as liaison to the Walking While Trans Coalition.
 Sayief was included as one of Crain’s NY Business Magazine’s “Twenty in their 20s – Class of 2020.”
 He is also member of the New York chapter of the Habitat Young Professionals (Habitat for Humanity), the Stonewall Quarter Share Board and sits grant committee (Stonewall Community Foundation, former member of the NYTAG Junior Board (New York Transgender Advocacy Group) and former chair of the Dorill Young Professionals (The Dorill Initiative).